PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 exact argument-free callback.
 Update the earlier exclusion tests, validate sequentially including core smoke, commit and push only, and do not create or update a pull request.

+## Final orchestration context consolidation: implemented state

+The orchestration context inventory is fully normalized around the core `ModelIRPassContext`.

+`QLinearRecoveryContext` is now the twenty-fifth internal alias of the common type.
+The lowerer no longer imports or constructs it;
+`qlinear_recovery_context` is the twenty-second main-model consumer of `shared_model_ir_pass_context`.
+The five QLinear invocations still receive only the exact ModelIR and no keywords; the shared LayoutState and diagnostics remain inert.

+`SINetTerminalLayoutRecoveryContext` remains a dedicated frozen dataclass because it owns a callback, but its fields are now `pass_context` and `preadd_resize_recovery`.
+Its lowerer constructor receives the exact `session.model_ir_pass_context`.
+Both model invocations read through that object and the pre-add/resize callback remains argument-free and identical.
+It is now the fifth callback-bearing composition, with eleven callbacks across those five types.

+Consequently, every orchestration state holder is either a direct `ModelIRPassContext` alias or a callback-bearing dataclass that explicitly contains one.
+No orchestration dataclass independently repeats ModelIR, LayoutState, or diagnostics.
+This final unit removes seven net production lines.

+Sequential implementation validation completed as follows:

+- remaining-context, QLinear, SINet terminal/pre-add, callback composition, model/layout composition, and shared-context suites:
+  `76 passed in 1.16s`;
+- the same related contracts plus ordered architecture:
+  `324 passed in 16.96s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.19s` (`31` plus `11`);
+- central lowerer core smoke: `32 passed in 0.59s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The lowerer retains exactly its two pre-existing F401 findings and no new unused import.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime order, callback identity, diagnostics behavior, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, do not add more context-wrapper work: this boundary is complete.
+Inventory the remaining direct lowerer-to-pass calls and core contract boundaries, then select one coherent non-context duplication with measurable scan/allocation or ownership cost.
+Characterize its owners, arguments, order, scope, and GraphIndex behavior before production changes.
+Continue sequential validation, keep real-model conversion minimal, commit and push coherent units only, and do not create or update a pull request.

+### Pause checkpoint summary

+Current branch: `fb-refactor6`.
+This unit is intended to be committed as `Consolidate remaining pass contexts` and pushed to `origin/fb-refactor6` before pausing.
+No pull request is open or permitted.

+Completed in this checkpoint:

+- characterized the final two distinct context contracts in commit `9242a67c`;
+- converted QLinear to the common context alias and Session-owned lowerer identity;
+- composed SINet terminal state from the common context plus its callback;
+- expanded shared-context and callback-context inventories and removed the last repeated orchestration identity fields;
+- preserved all pass IDs, invocation arguments, callback identity, runtime order, diagnostics behavior, TensorFlow isolation, and public boundaries.

+Files changed by the implementation checkpoint:

+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py`;
+- `onnx2tf/tflite_builder/passes/qlinear_recovery_orchestration.py`;
+- `onnx2tf/tflite_builder/passes/sinet_terminal_layout_recovery_orchestration.py`;
+- `tests/test_flatbuffer_direct_callback_context_composition.py`;
+- `tests/test_flatbuffer_direct_model_layout_context_composition.py`;
+- `tests/test_flatbuffer_direct_qlinear_recovery_orchestration.py`;
+- `tests/test_flatbuffer_direct_remaining_context_composition.py`;
+- `tests/test_flatbuffer_direct_shared_model_ir_pass_context.py`;
+- `tests/test_flatbuffer_direct_sinet_terminal_layout_recovery_orchestration.py`;
+- `docs/flatbuffer_direct_architecture.md`;
+- `docs/fb_refactor6_pull_request_description.md`;
+- this handoff document.

+Important design decisions:

+- core identity remains exclusively in `ModelIRPassContext`;
+- simple orchestration names are aliases, while callback owners remain small frozen compositions around `pass_context`;
+- callbacks are not added to the core context;
+- a Session-owned object is reused for main-model phases, while existing target-specific context construction remains unchanged.

+Tests completed for the implementation are the `76`, `324`, `42`, and `32`
+passing sets listed above, plus focused Ruff formatting/lint, Python compilation, and whitespace checks.
+Inference remained single-process; no real-model or broad corpus conversion was run for this structural unit.

+Known issues are limited to the central lowerer's two pre-existing F401 reports: the aliased pre-add/direct-unary pass import and `_is_inverse_perm`.
+They were not introduced by this unit.
+Because no real-model conversion ran, broad Tier accuracy/performance evidence is unchanged rather than newly established.

+The overall Goal remains incomplete.
+Quantization/split/exporter work, remaining direct lowerer/pass duplication, broader registry/layout modernization, and later tiered regression/efficiency gates still require work.
+On resume, first confirm a clean synchronized `fb-refactor6`, then inventory direct lowerer-to-pass calls and core ownership boundaries.
+Select and characterize one non-context duplication before editing production.
+Do not resume context-wrapper work, do not parallelize inference, and do not create a pull request.